Discounts, exemptions and relief

 There are numerous discounts, exemptions and other relief that may be claimed, depending on your household’s situation, to reduce your bill.

-These are independent of the Council Tax Reduction Scheme, which you may also be qualified for.
+These are independent of the Council Tax Reduction Scheme, which you may qualify for depending on your income, savings and household circumstances.

 Single person discount